All Unkept

 On this term BDAG 135 s.v. ἀρσενοκοίτης states, "a male who engages in sexual activity w. a pers. of his own sex, pederast 1 Cor 6:9...of one who assumes the dominant role in same-sex activity, opp. μαλακός...1 Ti 1:10; Pol 5:3.
 Cp.
 Ro 1:27."
 L&N 88.280 states, "a male partner in homosexual intercourse - 'homosexual.'...It is possible that ἀρσενοκοίτης in certain contexts refers to the active male partner in homosexual intercourse in contrast with μαλακός, the passive male partner."
 Since there is a distinction in contemporary usage between sexual orientation and actual behavior, the qualification "practicing" was supplied in the translation, following the emphasis in BDAG.

-For comparison, the ESV translates both terms using the phrase "men who practice homosexuality", and the NIV translates the terms as "male prostitutes" (discussed in the NET translation notes above) and "homosexual offenders" respectively.
+For comparison, the ESV translates both terms using the phrase "men who practice homosexuality", and the 1984 NIV translates the terms as "male prostitutes" (discussed in the NET translation notes above) and "homosexual offenders" respectively.
+The 2011 revision of the NIV translates the terms as "men who have sex with men".

-So the dictionaries are pretty clear on this point, and the NET, ESV, and NIV translations, which between them collate the understanding of the world's best scholars, are essentially in agreement, although there may be disagreement about whether the μαλακοι are selling their sexual services or not.
+So the dictionaries are pretty clear on this point, and the NET, ESV, and NIV translations, which between them collate the understanding of the world's best scholars, are essentially in agreement.
+Even the disagreement about whether the μαλακοι only refers to prostitutes seems to be resolved.

 The first claim is that we don't really know what αρσενοκοιται means, on the grounds that it isn't used in Greek literature before the New Testament.
 The claim falls apart, as a simple etymological study makes its meaning absolutely unambiguous.
 The word is a simple compound from ἄρσην (arsen) meaning man/male, and κοίτη (koite) meaning bed (and used in a sexual sense, as in the modern "getting someone into bed").
 In the Greek translation of the Old Testament (the Septuagint, or LXX, completed about 100 BC), the two words appear next to each other in Leviticus 20:13, in which the punishment for the sin described in Leviticus 18:22 is given: